 Without going into too much painful detail, we built wood forms and poured four cement blocks to support the gazebo posts.
 Once the concrete was set, we built a border for the patio using landscape stackers- and we had to build it up at least 18 inches on the fence side.
 We lined the area with weed paper and filled it in with crushed gravel to create a patio.
 The gravel comes up to the top of the cement blocks.
 The gravel was a cheaper alternative to building a paver patio.
 I cover most of it with an outdoor area rug in the summer.
 If you’re looking for an outdoor rug check out my post, 10 Outdoor Area Rugs Under $150!

 All this to say, building the support and patio for the gazebo was a lot more work than putting the actual gazebo together.

 We extended the patio out a few feet on one side (top of photo above), because we knew we wanted to add some kind of fireplace in the future.

 Unless your friends want to come over and help for a long time, we recommend changing the order of operations from what the directions suggest.

 You can build each of the sections separately by yourself, and then have a work party to assemble the whole thing.

 A few months after assembly, Peter bolted the gazebo down to the concrete pads.
 It’s hard for me to imagine the wind picking this thing up, but he sleeps better at night knowing he won’t wake up and find that it’s blown into the pond.

-This is our third summer with it, and so far everything is holding up great!
+This will be our fourth Summer with it, and so far everything is holding up great!
 There are a few small rust marks on the roof and one small crack in one of the cedar posts, but nothing too concerning.
 I will probably stain it either this year or next to protect the wood.